PhenoApps/Field-Book/docs/source/settings-database.rst

 |export| Export database
 ------------------------
 Exports the internal database.
-If you need data recovered or have issues, contact the developer and send the file that is exported.
+Contact the development team if you need data recovered or are having issues and send the file that is exported.

 .. figure:: /_static/images/settings/database/settings_database_export.png
    :width: 40%